AdobeXD/plugin-samples/tutorials/quick-start-panel/index.md

 #### Create the UI

-The `create` function is going to create an HTML `panel` element, insert our markup, and add a click event listner.
+The `create` function is just a helper function we'll make to help us get started.
+It is going to create an HTML `panel` element, insert our markup, and add a click event listener.
 The function returns our UI in code, but does not display it (we'll get to that next):

 ```js
 function create() {